scikit-multiflow/scikit-multiflow/CONTRIBUTING.md

 where `type` is optional since in some cases it could be inferred from the method/class name itself.
 E.g. `NaiveBayes`

+### Example code in docstrings

+The documentation of a new method shall include an example of its usage (or more if required).
+Code examples shall be added into a method's docstring under the **"Examples"** section.
+Code examples shall be:

+* Clear.
+* Concise.
+* Reproducible.
+* Focus on the method being documented.

+The goal is for the user to be able to run the example code without requiring any modifications.

+ The following code snippet is intended as a template and should be modified accordingly:

 ### Template code

 ```python